souleymanediallo/bootstrap/site/content/docs/5.0/components/navbar.md

 </nav>
 {{< /example >}}

-For an offcanvas navbar that is always collapsed, even at larger viewports, omit the `.navbar-expand` class entirely.
+For an offcanvas navbar that is always collapsed across all breakpoints, omit the `.navbar-expand-*` class entirely.

 ```html
 <nav class="navbar navbar-light bg-light fixed-top">